y-takashina/HtmZetaOne/README.md

 For both cases, `InternalNode.Learn()` method calls its children's `Learn()` method recursively, so you have to write `Learn()` method only once.

 Note: `LeafNode` can only take `IEnumerable<int>` as its argument.
 This is because HTM/Zeta1 itself is highly dependent upon the discreteness of the input.
-If you want to deal with more complex data (e.g. images), you must discretize your data and feed the gained indices to `LeafNode`. **For only 1-dimensional case**, `HtmZetaOne` provides `LeafNodeForContinuous` class to deal with continuous inputs.
-This enables fuzzy matching between memorized patterns and new inputs .
+If you want to deal with more complex data (e.g. images), you must discretize your data and feed the gained indices to `LeafNode`. **Only in the 1-dimensional case**, `HtmZetaOne` provides `LeafNodeForContinuous` class to deal with continuous inputs.
+This enables fuzzy matching between memorized patterns and new inputs.